 One of the first things that came out of the session was the organisation’s need for photos and stories.
-Send a Cow are really building a growing following through their Facebook group and on Twitter and they were keen to encourage and improve the quality and flow of the materials they were getting from their projects overseas.
+They are really building a growing following through their social media feeds and they were keen to encourage and improve the quality and flow of the materials they were getting from their projects overseas.

 There are many opportunities for field staff to collect stories and photos because they are essentially the eyes and ears of the organisation and are visiting projects and beneficiaries all the time.
 One of the interesting discussions was that while they are interested in capturing photos and stories, they are extremely busy people and they are not professional photographers so they need to understand how to capture high quality materials quickly.